hae-sung-oh/hae-sung-oh.github.io/itcamp.md

 # About Creative IT Camp
 POSTECH Creative IT Engineering hold academic camps every summer session for high school students.

-I volunteered as a team leader, photographer, and video editor on 2016, and 2018.
+I have volunteered as a team leader, photographer, and video editor on 2016, and 2018.

 <br/>